CamioCam/examples/README.md

 Camio Examples
 ==============

-This respository contains example code and documentation explaining how to use the Camio APIs and services.
+This repo contains example code and documentation explaining how to use the Camio APIs and services.

 The [batch_import](batch_import) folder explains the bulk import of pre-existing video files that need to be segmented into smaller video events and labeled for search.